AleksaZatezalo/Pentapus/README.md

 # Kangaroo
-Kangaroo is a enumeration tool, coded in python3, with eight diffrent capabilities.
-Built using microserveces the enumeration tool provides five cheif capabilities including network scanning, DNS enumeration, directory busting, port scanning, and vulnerability scanning.
+Kangaroo is a enumeration tool, coded in python3, with five diffrent capabilities.
+The enumeration tool provides five cheif capabilities including network scanning, DNS enumeration, directory busting, port scanning, and vulnerability scanning.
 Kangaroo was chosen as a name because kangaroos can be classified as having 5 legs to to there reliance on their tail.

 ## How to Install